African Methodist Episcopal Zion Church: History

 Black churches were integral in helping build communities and develop leadership among the freedmen in the South.
 Later they played an increasingly powerful role in the civil rights movement of the mid-20th century.
-AMEZ remained smaller than the AME (African Methodist Episcopal Church, a denomination started in Philadelphia in the early 19th century) because some of its ministers lacked the authority to perform marriages, and many of its ministers avoided political roles.
-Its finances were weak, and in general its leadership was not as strong as that of the AME.
-However it was the leader among all Protestant denominations in ordaining women and giving them powerful roles in the church.
+The AME Zion Church remained smaller than the African Methodist Episcopal (AME) Church, a denomination started in Philadelphia in the early 19th century, because some of its ministers lacked the authority to perform marriages, and many of its ministers avoided political roles.
+Its finances were weak, and in general its leadership was not as strong as that of the AME Church.
+However, it was the leader among all Protestant denominations in ordaining women and giving them powerful roles in the church.

 An influential leader bishop was James Walker Hood (1831–1918) of North Carolina.
-He not only created and fostered his network of AMEZ churches in North Carolina, but he also was the grand master for the entire South of the Prince Hall Freemasonry, a secular black fraternal organization that strengthened the political and economic forces inside the black community.
-Hood Theological Seminary in Salisbury, North Carolina is named in this bishop's honor.
+He not only created and fostered his network of AME Zion churches in North Carolina, but he also was the grand master for the entire South of the Prince Hall Freemasonry, a secular black fraternal organization that strengthened the political and economic forces inside the black community.
+Hood Theological Seminary in Salisbury, North Carolina, is named in this bishop's honor.

-The Wesleyan-Holiness movement in Methodism came to the African Methodist Episcopal Zion Church, with Julia A. J. Foote among others preaching the doctrine of entire sanctification throughout pulpits of the connexion.
+The Methodist Wesleyan-Holiness movement came to the AME Zion Church, with Julia A. J. Foote among others preaching the doctrine of entire sanctification throughout pulpits of the connexion.
 Foote was the first woman ordained as a deacon within the connexion in 1894 and "in 1899, was ordained—the second female elder in her denomination."

 In 1924 Cameron Chesterfield Alleyne became the church's first resident bishop in Africa.